kazurayam/VisualInspectionOfExcelAndPDF/README.md

     Fri Mar 04 02:45:00 JST 2022,31586,Amazon Announces Partnerships with Universities and Colleges in Texas to Fully Fund Tuition for Local Hourly Employees,https://press.aboutamazon.com/news-releases/news-release-details/amazon-announces-partnerships-universities-and-colleges-texas,"Amazon employees in the U.S. will benefit from new Career Choice partnerships with more than 140 Universities and Colleges including several colleges and universities in Texas as well as national non-profit online providers Southern New Hampshire University , Colorado State University – Global,","Amazon.com, Inc. - Press Room News Releases"
     ...

+### Report

-The `Test Suites/Patrol/TS_AmznPress` will emit a report in HTML format.
-In this report you can see the result of visual comparison of 2 Excel files.
+The `Test Suites/Patrol/TS_AmznPress` will eventually generate a report in HTML format.
+In this report you can see the result of visual comparison of 2 CSV files, which is equal to the comparison of 2 Excel files.

 -   [store/AmznPress-index.html](https://kazurayam.github.io/VisualInspectionOfExcelAndPDF/store/AmznPress-index.html)

 ![report](./docs/images/03_diff_of_CSV_files.png)

-## How the code is written
+## How the test script is written

 ### Main script